maryam-elbeshbishy/ruHacks2021/README.md

 ## Introduction

 **EduBot** is a discord bot that was designed to help students in staying organized during the school year.
-Edu Keep track of your schedule and notify you of class and important date times!
+Edubot helps users keep track of their weekly school schedule and notifies student of class and imrpotant date times.
+Edubot has additional features to help users stay organized, such as a To Do List, where users can cross out the tasks they have completed.

 ## Application Features